For the most current information about our continued response to COVID-19, please visit our dedicated web page.

 Together, a personalized study plan is created to meet each student’s specific needs.

-TutorOcean is an online platform that allows Laurentian students the opportunity to receive immediate tutoring support from their peers.
-This new service is very user-friendly and offers the flexibility of receiving their tutoring sessions in-person or online via their virtual classroom, which is available 24 hours a day, 7 days a week.
+TutorOcean is an online platform that allows Laurentian students the opportunity to receive immediate tutoring support from their peers, in-person or online via their virtual classroom, which is available 24 hours a day, 7 days a week.
 Visit the classroom demo on TutorOcean’s homepage to take a tour of the platform.

-In the event there isn’t a tutor registered for your desired course, please reach out to us via email at email@example.com with the course code as well as the professor’s name as well as their contact information so that we can begin the recruitment process of finding a tutor for you.
+If you can’t find a tutor registered for your desired course, reach out to us via email at email@example.com with the course code and professor’s name and we can help find a tutor.

 If you have any questions or concerns about the TutorOcean platform please don’t hesitate to communicate with us directly at email@example.com.